GovRight/wp-corpus-utils/README.md

 ### Helper functions

 ##### `corpus_get_api_url()`
-Gets Corpus API url.
+Returns Corpus API url.
+Default value is `http://corpus.govright.org/api`.

 ##### `corpus_get_api()`
-Gets Corpus API object to perform API calls.
+Returns Corpus API object to perform API calls.

 ##### `corpus_get_locale($item, $languageCode = null)`
 Extracts locale data from a model instance.
-If `$languageCode` specified - returns corresponding translations if available or the first available otherwise.
-Has a support of the WPML plugin and tries to extract currently set language if `$languageCode` is not specified.
+If `$languageCode` is specified - returns corresponding translations if available or a first available otherwise.
+If `$languageCode` is not specified - checks if the WPML plugin is activated and tries to extract currently set language, return a first available locale otherwise.

 ##### `corpus_atts_string($atts, $include_locale = true)`
 Converts `$atts` array into a string.
 Includes `data-locale` prop if `$include_locale` is `true`